-This course if for the student who wants an alternative to traditional physical education courses and wants to gain skills they can utilize throughout their life to live a healthy lifestyle.
-The focus will be on activities that can be utilized throughout a lifetime such as; walking, yoga, flexibility and balance, and light conditioning.
+This course is for the student who wants an alternative to traditional physical education courses and wants to gain skills they can utilize throughout their life to live a healthy lifestyle.
+The focus will be on activities that can be utilized throughout a lifetime such as; Walking, Yoga, Flexibility and Balance, and light conditioning.